Wednesdays @ 7pm

 "For the message of the cross is foolishness to those who are perishing, but to us who are being saved it is the power of God."

 the Feast of the Exaltation of the Holy Cross.

 Renew your struggle to love God and neighbor!

 (Strict Fast Day)

-Please learn more here.
+Please learn more here

-"Welcome one another, therefore, just as Christ has welcomed you, for the glory of God." - Romans 15:7
+"Receive one another, therefore, just as Christ has recieved you, to the glory of God." - Romans 15:7

 Our parish community embraces the Gospel of Jesus Christ and is dedicated to the worship of the Holy Trinity, the Father, and the Son and the Holy Spirit.
 We are named in honor of the Holy Spirit, who is co-equal with the Father and the Son and who is the Life of the Holy Catholic and Apostolic Church.
 The fruits of the Spirit include love, joy, peace, patience, kindness, goodness, faithfulness, gentleness and self-control.
 These fruits represent the goals and aspirations of our faithful members in the Body of Christ.
 Our name demonstrates our awareness of the seriousness of the Christian life and our commitment to witness to a life in Communion with God and through Him with each other!

-For more information click here.
+For Event & Calendar click here.